pwyq/blog/_posts/2020-12-02-Determine-Order-Of-Element-From-A-Blackbox.md

 a, b, c, r, beta, dev, pre, post, rev
 ```

-One might guess the order by intuition; yet to be certain, I decided to write a script to test.
+One might guess the order by intuition; yet in order to be certain, I decided to write a script to test.
 Fortunately, one can compare the order using `version.parse(ver_name_a) < version.parse(ver_name_b)`.
 Since the aforementioned package is written in Python, the tool I use to determine the order is also Python.